 Diverse housing options make for dynamic and culturally rich neighborhoods that allow residents across a spectrum of ages and backgrounds to thrive in Bexley.
-Economic development strategies should encourage a broad array of housing opportunities to accommodate aging-in-place, young professionals, and attainable housing options.
+Economic development strategies should encourage a broad array of housing opportunities to accomodate aging-in-place, young professionals, and attainable housing options.
+The City should continue to examine its zoning code to ensure housing options exist across this spectrum, and should utilize the Community Improvement Corporation and economic development policy to continue to pursue diversified housing offerings.